-(1) Salary amounts are annualized for the year ended December 31, 2013, based on the expected base salary levels to be effective upon completion of this offering.
-Bonus amounts will be awarded at the discretion of our compensation committee after the end of 2013 based on their evaluation of a combination of the executive's individual and corporate performance.

-- (2) Reflects grant of common stock under our equity incentive plan upon completion of this offering.
-Upon completion of this offering, we will grant , and shares to each of , and respectively. - (3) The executive officers may receive certain perquisites or other personal benefits. - (4) Amounts shown in this column do not include (i) the value of the common stock grants (described in Note 2 above) that are expected to be granted to our named executive officers in connection with this offering or (ii) the value of the perquisites or other personal benefits our named executive officers will receive.
+- (1) Salary amounts are annualized for the year ended December 31, 2013, based on the expected base salary levels to be effective upon completion of this offering.
+Bonus amounts will be awarded to our executive officers at the discretion of our compensation committee and will be awarded after the end of 2013 based on its evaluation of a combination of the executive officer's individual and corporate performance. - (2) Reflects grant of common stock under our equity incentive plan upon completion of this offering.
+Upon completion of this offering, we will grant , , and shares to each of , and respectively. - (3) The executive officers may receive certain perquisites or other personal benefits. - (4) Amounts shown in this column do not include (i) the value of the common stock grants (described in Note 2 above) that are expected to be granted to our named executive officers in connection with this offering or (ii) the value of the perquisites or other personal benefits our named executive officers will receive.